Zearin/cucumber/content/cucumber/step-argument-transforms.md

 ```

 - Uses the keyword `Transform`
-- Has a regular expression that is compared against all the captures of the step definition
+- Has a regular expression that is compared against all the captures of the Step Definition
-- Implements a block whose result is sent to the step definition block as the matching argument
+- Implements a block whose result is sent to the Step Definition block as the matching argument

 ## Transforms in Execution

-An example, the following Transform converts any step definition captures that match digits and converts them automatically to integers.
+An example, the following Transform converts any Step Definition captures that match digits and converts them automatically to integers.

 ```ruby